INDUCE-Lab/VisioSLR/README.md

 ## About this work

-The major conrributions of this work are as follows:
+The major contributions of this work are as follows:

-- At the leading edge, we propose an innovative sign language recognition framework that harnesses the power of fine tuning, YOLO models, OpenCV, MediaPipe, and NumPy.
-This framework is designed to enable end-to-end implemtnation of real-time sign language  recognition application.
+- At the leading edge, we propose an innovative sign language recognition framework that harnesses the power of fine-tuning, YOLO models, OpenCV, MediaPipe, and NumPy.
+This framework is designed to enable end-to-end implementation of real-time sign language  recognition application.
 - We conduct a comparative analysis of fine-tuning YOLOv8, v9, and v11 pre-trained models using a Roboflow ASL sign language small dataset.
 - We deploy the most accurate YOLO model developed using VisioSLR in a real-time SLR application, demonstrating our VisioSLR practical feasibility.

 ## Cite this work

 Leila Ismail, Nada Shahin, Henod Tesfaye, and Alain Hennebelle.
 "VisioSLR: A Vision Data-Driven Framework for Sign Language Video Recognition and Performance Evaluation on Fine-Tuned YOLO Models."
-The 16th International Conference on Ambient Systems, Networks and Technologies April 22-24, 2025, Patras, Greece.
+The 16th International Conference on Ambient Systems, Networks, and Technologies April 22-24, 2025, Patras, Greece.

 ## References

 Nada Shahin, and Leila Ismail."From rule-based models to deep learning transformers architectures for natural language processing and sign language translation systems: survey, taxonomy and performance evaluation."
-Artif Intell Rev 2024;57:271. https://doi.org/10.1007/s10462-024-10895-z.
+Artificial Intelligence Review.
+2024.57:271. https://doi.org/10.1007/s10462-024-10895-z.

+Nada Shahin and Leila Ismail.
+"GLoT: A Novel Gated-Logarithmic Transformer for Efficient Sign Language Translation."
+IEEE Future Networks World Forum.
+2024.

+Nada Shahin and Leila Ismail.
+"ChatGPT, Let us Chat Sign Language: Experiments, Architectural Elements, Challenges and Research Directions."
+The International Symposium on Networks, Computers and Communications.
+ISNCC.
+2023.